Copywriting vs content writing – did you know that there’s a difference?

 In other words, the meaning of copywriting is that it refers to content that has to achieve specific marketing objectives.
 Like increase sales, capture leads, or improve certain conversion rates.

 You might also like: B2B vs B2C copywriting: What’s the difference?

 Struggling with your content?
 These 5 challenges mean it’s time to hire a copywriter!

 Part of a copywriter’s task, therefore, is to communicate a brand’s value.
 That means packaging information in a way that is persuasive—using words in an attractive and compelling manner—to encourage the target audience to take a desired action.
 For example: to buy a product or sign up for a service.

 You might also like: Authenticity and your copywriting

 Copywriting is used on websites, landing pages, brochures, product / service descriptions, e-mails—anywhere where your goal is to sell.

 SEO copywriting is a form of online or digital copywriting that focuses on incorporating certain keywords, phrases and search terms to improve a page’s organic ranking (for those target keywords) on search engines like Google.

 What is content writing?

-When we talk about content writing, on the other hand, we’re talking about content that is meant to entertain.
+When we talk about content writing, on the other hand, we’re talking about content that is meant to entertain, educate or inform.
 Such content—as part of a thorough marketing strategy—can help you build trust as well as authority in your field and, if done really well, even achieve top-of-mind awareness.